harshetakumar/HW4/version_3/README.md

 will keep asking to enter a file name until a valid one is entered.

 ####How to play:
-The game starts by displaying the name of the game, starting location, description of the starting location, and the available directions the user can go.
+The game starts by displaying the name of the game.
+From there it will cycle through all the players displaying their starting location, description of the starting location, the available directions the user can go, any artifacts available, and any other characters present.
-From there, the user is prompted to enter a command.
+From there, each player is prompted to enter a command.
+Once every player has entered a command, the screen will clear and it will notify the players on what happened based on the command they typed in.
 The user can type in help to get a list of commands available in the game.
 The user can also input 'QUIT' or 'EXIT' to quit the game.

 ####Navigation